Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 About ‘Above Average’ Joe: I am just an average guy with a passion for learning.
 I am excited to share the things I learn with you but I am most interested in learning from you.
 Thank you, Gaye, for inviting me to share the Survival Life with your readers!

-THE FINAL WORDOne day, while I was on the road heading home in my car, I found myself without a bowl for Tucker The Dog’s food.
+One day, while I was on the road heading home in my car, I found myself without a bowl for Tucker The Dog’s food.
 I did not have a bowl but I did have a coffee filter.
 Thus spawned my article 29 Reasons to Use Coffee Filters for Survival.
 Now it seems to be that I could have used a Frisbee as well.

 One of my personal favorites is the Mountain House Chili Mac (shown below) which is 40% off at $15.89 for a #10 tin.
 And for a snack or dessert, the Mountain House Ice Cream Sandwiches are one of the Survival Husband’s favorites.
 I am more of a fruit person myself.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!